-Our web team can also help you to optimize your page layouts and edit your content to ensure compliance with our writing guidelines.
-If you’d like to make changes to your subsite, please email your change requests to April Forristall, digital production editor.
+Our web team can also help you to optimize your page layouts and edit your content to ensure compliance with our writing and style guidelines and accessibility standards.
+If you’d like to make changes to your subsite, please submit your requests using our website request form.

 - Your unit may designate one site editor.
-Once these site editors complete required web training, they may submit their updates through the site directly.
+Once these site editors complete the required web training, they may submit their updates through the site directly.

 Site Editor Access

 All UNE faculty and professional staff members should have an online profile on une.edu.
-Profiles contain your name, title, contact information, bio, a headshot, and more, helping both internal and external audiences understand who you are and what you do.
+Profiles contain your name, title, contact information, bio, a portrait, and more, helping both internal and external audiences understand who you are and what you do.